Svetitskhoveli Cathedral: Early history

-The Glory of Iberia (1880s), an icon by Mikhail Sabinin illustrating the legend of Living Pillar.
+The Glory of Iberia (1880s), an icon by Mikhail Sabinin illustrating the legend of the Living Pillar.

-The original church was built in 4th century AD during the reign of Mirian III of Kartli (Iberia).
-Saint Nino is said to have chosen the confluence of the Mtkvari (Kura) and Aragvi rivers as the place of the first Georgian church.
+The original church was built in the 4th century AD during the reign of Mirian III of Kartli (Iberia).
+Saint Nino is said to have chosen the confluence of the Mtkvari (Kura) and Aragvi rivers as the site of the first Georgian church.

-According to Georgian hagiography, in the 1st century AD a Georgian Jew from Mtskheta named Elias was in Jerusalem when Jesus was crucified.
+According to Georgian hagiography, in the 1st century AD, a Georgian Jew from Mtskheta named Elias was in Jerusalem when Jesus was crucified.
 Elias bought Jesus’ robe from a Roman soldier at Golgotha and brought it back to Georgia.
-Returning to his native city, he was met by his sister Sidonia who, upon touching the Robe, immediately died from the emotions generated by the sacred object.
-The Robe could not be removed from her dead hands, so she was buried with it.
-The place where Sidonia is buried with the Robe is preserved in the cathedral.
+Returning to his native city, he was met by his sister Sidonia, who, upon touching the robe, immediately died from the emotions generated by the sacred object.
+The robe could not be removed from her dead hands, so she was buried with it.
+The place where Sidonia is buried with the robe is preserved in the cathedral.
 Later, from her grave grew an enormous cedar tree.
-Ordering the cedar be chopped down to build the church, St. Nino had seven columns made from it for the foundation.
+Ordering the cedar to be cut down to build the church, St. Nino had seven columns made from it for the foundation.
 The seventh column, however, had supernatural properties and rose by itself into the air.
-It returned to earth after St. Nino prayed the whole night.
+It returned to the ground after St. Nino prayed throughout the night.
 It was further said that from the seventh column flowed a sacred liquid that cured people of all diseases.

-In Georgian sveti means "pillar" and tskhoveli means "life-giving" or "living", hence the name of the cathedral.
-An icon portraying this event can be seen on the third column on the left-hand from the entrance.
-Reproduced widely throughout Georgia, it shows Sidonia's corpse at the root of a cedar tree stump, with an angel lifting the column towards heaven.
-Saint Nino is in the foreground: King Mirian and his wife, Queen Nana, are to the right and left.
+In Georgian, sveti means "pillar" and tskhoveli means "life-giving" or "living", hence the name of the cathedral.
+An icon portraying this event can be seen on the third column on the left-hand side from the entrance.
+Reproduced widely throughout Georgia, it shows Sidonia's corpse at the root of a cedar tree stump, with an angel lifting the column toward heaven.
+Saint Nino is in the foreground, and King Mirian and his wife, Queen Nana, are positioned to the right and left.
 Georgia officially adopted Christianity as its state religion in 337.